ForecastHealth/.github/profile/README.md

 - Doing these things for other people's models
 - Having a transparent philosophy

 On this GitHub page, we fulfill the second of these aims, by sharing our code.
-We also share models we've built, and host pages where you can use them.
+We also share models we've built, and make web-apps where you can use them.

+Specifically, we are doing the following things:
+- Building a protocol for how state transition models should run [View the repository here](https://github.com/ForecastHealth/botech-protocol)
+- Implementing that protocol in Python (not publicly available yet)
+- Building models in botech, and running them using the `botech-python` implementation

 For enquiries, please email info@forecasthealth.org